KrunalLathiya/playground-J56x9HnQ/markdowns/welcome.md

 Following example is the use case of <b>componentDidMount()</b>.
 In above order, excecutions are done.
 After 1 second, the state will change and updated state will display.

-Initial state is "Jordan Belfort" but after 1 second it will change it to "Hello Wallstreet".
+Initial state is "Jordan Belfort" but after 1 second it will change it to "Hello WallStreet".

 # Hands-on Demo